asuh/front-end-windows/readme.md

 composer --version
 ```

-## Virtualbox
+## VirtualBox

-The free, open-source virtual machine called [Virtualbox](https://www.virtualbox.org/) can be useful for isolated testing of older browsers or environments.
+The free, open-source virtual machine called [VirtualBox](https://www.virtualbox.org/) can be useful for isolated testing of older browsers or environments.
 This gives you a basic but very capable VM host for any operating system that supports virtual installations.

     choco install virtualbox